-Persian Roast Lamb Recipe and Video (with Pomegranate Molasses)
+Persian Roast Lamb Recipe (with Pomegranate Molasses)

 roast lamb on rice, shot from the top